boyter/boyter.org/content/posts/2012-05-01-expanded-syntax-lang-keyword-now-supported.md

   - Uncategorized

 ---
 Trawling through the logs of search queries I noticed that some people are using the Google Code Search lang syntax.
-An example that I spotted was the following [&#8220;throw.* runtime_error lang:c++&#8221;][1] Note the lang:c++ portion.
+An example that I spotted was the following ["throw.* runtime_error lang:c++"][1] Note the lang:c++ portion.

 Of couse this ended up spitting back no useful results because the lang:c++ was treated as part of the search.
 Well no longer is this the case. searchcode now supports the lang keyword in addition to the existing ext one (useful for extensions).